-Source: https://data.europa.eu/data/datasets/s2251_91_4_493_eng?locale=en
+Source: https://data.europa.eu/data/datasets/s2251\91\4\493\eng?locale=en

 This IPSOS survey reported higher scores overall than the previous Eurobarometer survey - this could be due to technical issues such as the ordering of the questions such that people were more attuned to discrimination when asked by IPSOS - or it could reflect that concerns about employment discrimination have increased since 2019.
 However, in both surveys, people with a disability are highlighted as a group that faces discrimination.
-In addition, people who are Roma (Eurobarometer) and people who are a Traveller (IPSOS) are highlighted as groups that's face discrimination in employment.
+In addition, people who are Roma (Eurobarometer) and people who are a Traveller (IPSOS) are highlighted as groups that face discrimination in employment.
 Mid-table ranking in both surveys is skin colour and ethnic origin.
 Finally, sexuality and gender are seen as less problematic in hiring decisions.

-The next table (Table 9) probes attitudes to immigrants from different places: EU, Ukraine or elsewhere.
+The below table (Table 9) displays attitudes to immigrants from different places: EU, Ukraine or elsewhere.

-able 9.
-Attitude towards immigration from Ukraine, the EU or outside the EU or Ukraine --
+Table 9.
+Attitude towards immigration from Ukraine, the EU or outside the EU or Ukraine